Successor Features for Transfer in Reinforcement Learning: Transfer via successor features

-One of the key results in DP is \ctp{bellman57dynamic} policy improvement theorem.
-Basically, the theorem states that acting greedily with respect to a policy's value function gives rise to another policy whose performance is no worse than the former's.
-This is the driving force behind DP, and any RL algorithm that uses the notion of a value function is exploiting Bellman's result in one way or another.
+One of the fundamental results in RL is \ctp{bellman57dynamic} \textit{policy improvement theorem}.
+In essence, the theorem states that acting greedily with respect to a policy's value function gives rise to another policy whose performance is no worse than the former's.
+This is the driving force behind DP, and most RL algorithms that compute a value function are exploiting Bellman's result in one way or another.

 In this section we extend the policy improvement theorem to the scenario where the new policy is to be computed based on the value functions of a \emph{set} of policies.
-We show that this extension can be done in a very natural way, by simply acting greedily with respect to the maximum over the value functions available.
-Our result is summarized in the theorem below.
+We show that this extension can be done in a natural way, by acting greedily with respect to the maximum over the value functions available.
+Our result is summarized in the theorem below. \begin{theorem} Let $\pi_1$, $\pi_2$, ..., $\pi_n$ be $n$ decision policies and let $\Qt^{\pi_1}$, $\Qt^{\pi_2}$, ..., $\Qt^{\pi_n}$ be approximations of their respective action-value functions such that